Lazio: Cuisine

 One of the most famous forms of food in Lazio is pasta.
 Dishes first attested inside the region's borders include:

 Guanciale is used in several sauces.
-Guanciale is the cut of pork obtained from the cheek of the pig, crossed by lean veins of muscle with a component of valuable fat, of a composition different from lardo (back fat) and pancetta (belly fat): the consistency is harder than pancetta and it possesses a more distinctive flavor.
+Guanciale is the cut of pork obtained from the cheek of the pig, crossed by lean veins of muscle with a component of valuable fat, of a composition different from lardo ("back fat") and pancetta ("belly fat"): the consistency is harder than pancetta and it possesses a more distinctive flavor.
 Guanciale is salted pork fat, different from bacon, which is smoked.
 It is a typical product of Lazio, Umbria and Abruzzo.
-Another important ingredient is Pecorino Romano cheese.
+Another important ingredient is pecorino romano cheese.

-Vegetables are common, artichokes (carciofi) being among the most popular:
+Vegetables are common, artichokes ("carciofi") being among the most popular:

 Other popular vegetables are romanesco broccoli, asparagus, fava bean, cima di rapa, romaine lettuce, pumpkin, zucchini and chicory.

 Spices

 In the cuisine of Lazio, spices are widely used.
-Among the most used are lesser cat-mint, called in Rome "Mentuccia" (for artichokes and mushrooms), squaw mint, called in Rome "Menta romana" (for lamb and tripe), laurel, rosemary, sage, juniper, chili and grated truffle.
+Among the most used are lesser cat-mint, called in Rome "mentuccia" (for artichokes and mushrooms), squaw mint, called in Rome "menta romana" (for lamb and tripe), laurel, rosemary, sage, juniper, chili and grated truffle.

 Quinto quarto

 Although Roman and Lazio cuisine use cheap ingredients like vegetable and pasta, poor people needed a source of protein.
-Therefore, they used the so-called "Quinto quarto" (The fifth quarter), leftovers from animal carcasses that remained after the sale of prized parts to the wealthy.
+Therefore, they used the so-called "quinto quarto" ("fifth quarter"), leftovers from animal carcasses that remained after the sale of prized parts to the wealthy.

 Quinto quarto includes tripe (the most valuable part of reticulum, also called "cuffia", "l'omaso" or "lampredotto"), kidneys (which need to be soaked for a long time in water with lemon to remove urine smell), heart, liver, spleen, sweetbreads (pancreas, thymus and salivary glands), brain, tongue, ox tail, trotters and pajata (intestines of calf, fed only with its mother's milk).
 The intestines are cleaned and skinned but the chyme (mass of partly digested food) is left inside.
 Typical dishes of this style are:

 Meat dishes

-Traditional meat dishes include Saltimbocca alla Romana (veal wrapped with Prosciutto di Parma and sage and cooked in white wine, butter and flour) and Abbacchio alla Romana (roasted lamb with garlic, rosemary, pepper and chopped prosciutto).
+Traditional meat dishes include saltimbocca alla romana (veal wrapped with prosciutto di Parma DOP and sage and cooked in white wine, butter and flour) and abbacchio alla romana (roasted lamb with garlic, rosemary, pepper and chopped prosciutto).

 Sports

-The region gives its name to the professional football club Lazio that plays in the Italian Serie A. The region has two professional clubs in the top flight, the other being Roma, who also play in the highest division of Italian football.
+The region gives its name to the professional football club SS Lazio that plays in the Italian Serie A. The region has two professional clubs in the top flight, the other being AS Roma, who also play in the highest division of Italian football.
 Combined, the two have won five Italian championships with Roma winning three and Lazio two.
 The main sports stadium in Lazio is Stadio Olimpico in Rome which has housed both teams for a prolonged time and hosts Derby della Capitale between the two clubs.
-The stadium also hosted the 1960 Summer Olympics and the 1990 FIFA World Cup Final.
-Outside of Rome the football scene has only had one other club previously playing in the Serie A, that being Frosinone.
+The stadium also hosted the 1960 Summer Olympics and the 1990 FIFA World Cup final.
+Outside of Rome the football scene has another club playing in the Serie A, that being Frosinone.

 Lazio hosts no top-line motorsports events, but the Vallelunga circuit previously hosted the Superbike World Championship in motorcycle racing.

+Rome is home to many international sporting events and competitions, including: